-For more details on Prior Authorization timeframes, please visit www.mass.gov/eohhs/provider/insurance/ masshealth/claims/prior-authorization/.
+For more details on Prior Authorization timeframes, please visit mass.gov/ service-details/prior-authorization-fornon-pharmaceutical-services-frequentlyasked-questions

 If MassHealth does not decide in these timeframes, you can file an Appeal.
 For more information about the Appeals process, see Section 18 (Appeals) of this Handbook.